riskine/ontology/README.md

 ```

 ## Usage
 Anyone can download our schemas and use them in their APIs, databases and more.
+Current users include [riskine (docs)](https://docs.riskine.com) and [koble (docs)](https://developers.koble.io/api-reference)

 Since all of the schemas are json-schema, you can use the wealth of [json-schema utilities](https://json-schema.org/implementations.html) to get started - or build your own.